Comparison of Markov chains via weak Poincar\'e inequalities with application to pseudo-marginal MCMC: Weak Poincaré inequalities

 \subsection{Reversible case}

 When the kernel $P$ is reversible with respect to $\mu$, we can derive a simplified weak Poincaré inequality in terms of $P$ directly, rather than $P^{*}P$, making the approach much more practical.
-This kind of result seems to be new, to the best of our knowledge.
+This kind of result seems to be new to the best of our knowledge, and indeed the need to handle $P^{*}P$ is one of the key subtleties of our present discrete-time setting as opposed to the continuous-time setting.
 Furthermore we can also derive a converse result; a weak Poincaré inequality is necessary for subgeometric convergence.